Pythonidaer/JavaScriptPasswordGenerator/README.md

 UPDATES:

 1. Still needs a README.md
-2. Range slider needs a bigger circle on mobile
 3. Working on a Medium article
-4. Working on Dark Mode
+4. Needs on Dark Mode
 5. JavaScript conditionals can be re-factored into a functional component
-6. Internal JavaScript can be separated

 Sources:
     How to make input type=range accessible with label for: https://web.dev/label/?utm_source=lighthouse&utm_medium=devtools